sebpardo/sebpardo.github.io/_posts/2016-03-15-ebird-add-taxa-info.md

     ## 10 STRUTHIONIFORMES     Tinamidae       Nothocercus julius  Tinamous
     ## ..              ...           ...                      ...       ...
     ## Variables not shown: Common.name (chr), Authority (chr),
-    ##   BirdLife.taxonomic.treatment (chr), IUCN_RL_2015 (chr), Synonyms (chr),
+    ##   BirdLife.taxonomic.treatment (chr), IUCN_RL_2015 (chr), Synonyms
-    ##   Alternative.common.names (chr), Taxonomic.notes (chr),
+    ##   (chr), Alternative.common.names (chr), Taxonomic.notes (chr),
     ##   Taxonomic.sources. (chr), SISRecID (int), SpcRecID (int)

 As you can see, this second checklist contains more species than eBird (11862).
-We'll split the scientific name into genus and species, capitalize only the first letter of each order (using a small function) , and select all unique genera with their respective order and family columns
+We'll split the scientific name into genus and species, capitalize only the first letter of each order (using a small function) , and select all unique genera with their respective order and family columns:

 ``` r
 capFirst <- function(x) {